herberson/SimpleHttpServerInGO/README.md

 ## Python simple HTTP server

+If you arrived here because of the code snippet, use it.

 If you have Python available on your environment you can start a simple HTTP server with the command:

 Python 3: